Bayesian Hierarchical Linear Regression

 • The data are from a development toxicity study of ethylene glycol (EG).

 • Ethylene glycol is a high-volume industrial chemical used in many applications.
+EG is a high-volume industrial chemical.

-• In a study of laboratory mice conducted through the National Toxicology Program (NTP), EG was administered at doses of 0, 750, 1500, or 3000 mg/kg/day to 94 pregnant mice (dams) over the period of major organogenesis, beginning just after implantation.
+• In a study conducted through the National Toxicology Program (NTP), EG was administered at doses of 0, 750, 1500, or 3000 mg/kg/day to 94 pregnant mice (dams).

-• Following sacrifice, fetal weight and evidence of malformations were recorded
+• Following sacrifice, fetal weight and evidence of malformations were recorded.

 Code